Comparing next-generation detector configurations for high-redshift gravitational wave sources with neural posterior estimation: Introduction

-\cite{Dax:2021tsq} implemented NPE in {\sc Dingo} using conditional normalizing flows \citep{Papamakarios:2019fms,Kobyzev_2021}, which are invertible neural networks that transform a base distribution, typically a standard normal, into a more complex distribution which serves as an approximation of the posterior. \cite{Santoliquido:2025lot} trained {\sc Dingo} on the triangular configuration of ET and showed that NPE performs effectively in the XG-detector regime, delivering accurate parameter estimation with excellent computational efficiency.
+In recent years, likelihood-free inference (or simulation-based inference)---particularly neural posterior estimation \citep[NPE;][]{Green:2020hst,Green:2020dnx,Dax:2021myb,Chatterjee:2022ggk,2023mla..confE..34W,2023PhRvL.130q1402L,Dax:2022pxd,DeSanti:2024oap,Lanchares:2025kpb,Marx:2025ioo,Srinivasan:2025etu,Kofler:2025dux,Chan:2025pdf}---has enabled much faster and accurate parameter estimation, producing posterior samples within minutes. \cite{Dax:2021tsq} implemented NPE in {\sc Dingo} using conditional normalizing flows \citep{Papamakarios:2019fms,Kobyzev_2021}, which are invertible neural networks that transform a base distribution, typically a standard normal, into a more complex distribution, which serves as an approximation of the posterior. \cite{Santoliquido:2025lot} trained {\sc Dingo} on the triangular configuration of ET and showed that NPE performs effectively in the XG-detector regime, delivering accurate parameter estimation with excellent computational efficiency.

 The science goals of XG observatories critically depend on design choices that are effectively irreversible, including the detectors' geometry, geographic location, and orientation \citep[e.g.,][]{Branchesi:2023mws,Gupta:2023lga}.
 Making the right decisions at the design stage is therefore crucial to maximizing the scientific potential of XG detectors.